 TestNav cannot communicate with Pearson servers.

-TestNav cannot locally save responses and/or upload student responses.
+TestNav cannot upload student responses and/or locally save responses.

 No response file locations are writeable when the student logs in, and test delivery cannot continue.
-TestNav requires at least one valid location at log in.
+TestNav requires at least one valid location at sign in.

-TestNav cannot write or send responses (both fail at the same time) at any point during test delivery.
+TestNav cannot send or write responses (both fail at the same time) at any point during test delivery.

 A student is resuming a test (in which TestNav requires a response file), and TestNav cannot find an SRF file.
 When a student resumes testing, TestNav requests a response file to resume the student's test at the correct item.
 TestNav may not locate this file if: